 A maintenance work order is an authorization to perform requested activities on a work request.
-Work requests can be submitted to maintenance by any one of their many types of customers, which depend on the type of business, industry, and/or facility being managed.
+Depending on the type of business, work requests can be submitted to maintenance by any one of their many types of customers.
 Once work requests are reviewed and approved by maintenance, an official work order to complete the job is issued.

 In addition to the details provided on the work request, the work order also contains key information on how the job will be completed.